whatshap/whatshap/doc/guide.rst

 Phasing information is added to the VCF file in a way that is compatible with GATK’s ReadBackedPhasing.
 That is, the HP tag denotes which set of phased variants a variant belongs to.
+The VCF file can also be gzip-compressed.

 Features and limitations